subhasish-agemc-3030/Traffic-Sign-Recognition-Using-CNN/README.md

 .
 Classifies images into 43 traffic sign categories <br>
 .
 Evaluates the trained model on unseen test data <br>
 .
 Displays predicted and actual traffic sign labels <br>

+🎯 Objectives

+The main objectives of this project are:

+To develop a traffic sign classification system using Deep Learning.
+To preprocess and normalize traffic sign images.
+To use CNNs for automatic feature extraction and classification.
+To improve model generalization using image augmentation.
+To classify German traffic signs into 43 different categories.
+To evaluate the performance of the trained model using accuracy and loss.
+To visualize predictions made by the trained CNN model.